justogm/RemoteGazeUX/README.md

 ![Accessing data](assets/readme/accessing_data.png)

 There you can navigate through your studies, in each studies through your users and access their individual data and pre visualize or download some animations or heatmaps.
 Also you can download all the data for a given study with the button in the left bottom corner.

+## Contribution

+## Contributing

+Contributions welcome.
+Preferred workflow: fork → branch → PR.

+- Keep changes small and focused.
+- Add/update tests and docs for your change.
+- Run tests and linters locally before opening a PR.
+- Reference related issue(s) and include a short description of the change.
+- For large or architectural changes, open an issue to discuss first.
+- Respect the project license.

+Thanks for helping improve the project!

 ## Roadmap